The Mystery of twelve Jyotirlinga, Name, Place and their spiritual recognition

 11. Rameshwaram Jyotirlinga in Tamil Nadu

-Ramanathaswamy temple or Rameshwar or Rameshwaram has its grandeur in sculptures and corridors that make it a cynosure of all eyes.ย
+Ramanathaswamy temple or Rameshwar or Rameshwaram has its grandeur in sculptures and corridors that make it a cynosure of all eyes.

 The deity is in the form of a Jyotirlinga.
 Idol of Nandi bull, statue is 17.5 feet tall.

 The legend goes that Lord Rama after defeating Ravana wanted to worship Lord Shiva and asked Hanuman to bring him a Linga.
-As it was delayed, Goddess Sita made a Shivalinga from the sand and the same is worshiped as Ramalingam at Rameshwaram and the Lingam brought by Hanuman is worshiped as Vishwalingam.
+As it was

 At Rameshwaram, there are 22 Theerthams or holy water bodies inside the temple where devotees bathe for atonement.